10 Software Architecture Patterns You Must Know About

 Defining Basic Characteristics of an Application:

 Knowing each architecture’s characteristics, strengths, and weaknesses becomes important for choosing the right one to meet your business objectives.
-It has been observed that architecture patterns help in defining the basic characteristics and behaviors of an application.
+It has been observed that architecture patterns help define an application’s basic characteristics and behaviors.
 For instance, some architecture patterns can be naturally used for highly scalable applications, whereas others can be used for agile applications.

 Maintaining Quality and Efficiency:

 There is a high possibility that any application you build might face quality issues.
-According to your software development quality attributes, selecting an architecture pattern can help minimize the quality issues while simultaneously maintaining efficiency.
+According to your software development quality attributes, selecting an architecture pattern can help minimize the quality issues alongwith maintaining efficiency.

 It is natural for software applications to undergo numerous modifications and iterations during software development and even after production.
 Therefore, planning a core software architecture beforehand provides agility to the application and makes future moderations effortless.